HermanL02/WarwickUniversity-Notes/202404/Script.md

 How to easy to use?
 How to Legal?
 And How to be not blocked?
 ## Windows
 For making a such product, we cannot leave the usage of many kinds of utilities.
 Therefore, to inject the WeChat, I used wxhelper(https://github.com/ttttupup/wxhelper/tree/main) project and the Electron Spoiler Template to start.
 The wxhelper is an open source WeChat injector.
 It updates every 3 months to make sure they can catch up to the latest WeChat release.
 The Electron Spoiler is the best Electron template I can find on the internet.
 It follows every security requirement and configuration that Electron suggests.
 So, when a message comes, it will be intercepted by the wxhelper, delivered to our app, and our app read it, decrypt it, and display it to the user.
-When a user sends a message, it will encrypt it and send it to the
+When a user sends a message, it will encrypt it and send it through the wxhelper.
 ## Android
-Besides core: Sharing Contacts!
+The injection seems not being possible.
+So,
 #

 ## Frameworks